efriel94/ef_blog/_posts/EmbeddedLinux/2020-05-16-embedded-linux.md

 # Introduction

 This tutorial will show you how to build the latest 5.5.5 kernel on the Beaglebone Black with a root filesystem that is less than 10MB which can be easily ported to other boards and IOT devices.
 The tutorial will consist of using crosstool-NG to build the toolchain, using Make to build the bootloader, kernel and device trees and lastly using Buildroot to compile the root filesystem.
-Building an embedded Linux distro requires four main elements:
+Starting off on embedded Linux I'd recommend getting the<a href="https://www.amazon.co.uk/Mastering-Embedded-Linux-Programming-potential/dp/1787283283" target="_blank"> Mastering Embedded Linux Programming book</a>which this tutorial takes pieces of inspiration from and takes you through an in-depth description of the entire project lifecycle.
+Building an embedded Linux distribution from scratch requires four main elements:

 1. Toolchain
 - A set of tools required to build and compile your source code that will be able to run on the target device.
 The tools include a compiler, a linker and various run-time libraries.
 I will be using a cross-compilation toolchain that will compile the code on my host machine (Ubuntu 18 VM) that then will run on the target (BeagleBone Black).